In U.S. prisons, tablets open window to the outside world

 “Having tablets to help people in prisons use email and technology is a good thing,” said Caroline Hsu, an attorney at the Prisoners’ Rights Project.
 “But I’m worried about these services being considered replacements and not additions.”

-All messages are limited in length and screened for security to prevent any unauthorized contact with the outside world.
+All messages are limited in length and screened for security to prevent any unauthorised contact with the outside world.

 Two of the big players in the field are Global Tel Link (GTL), a tablet provider based in Reston, Virginia, and Dallas-based Securus Technologies and its JPay unit, which have long sold other prison services such as pay-phone calls and money transfers.